Charter for Use of Content

-Acknowledging and referencing the work of others.
+Acknowledging and referencing the work of others:

 Respect for proprietary rights, courtesy and ethics for proper acknowledgment and referencing maintain the integrity of the knowledge base and content (“Institute Content”) of the Watson Headache® Institute Pty Ltd and its community of interest.
 That community includes practitioners, educators, researchers and collaborators.
 Such respect also maintains standards and quality assurance.
-This benefits all, especially people living with headache or migraine to receive assessment, treatment and management by course attendees who have been introduced to and follow the Watson Headache® Approach.
+This benefits all, especially people living with headache or migraine to receive assessment, management and education by course attendees who have been introduced to and follow the Watson Headache® Approach.

 Institute Content is intellectual property incorporated in digital, hard copy, written, video and verbal information and materials and includes underlying principles as provided before, during or after Institute courses, programs, webinars, events and publications.